-Responsibility for the natural gas pipeline infrastructure lies with Bord Gáis Éireann, a commercial State body, wholly owned by the Government.
-In June 2014 it was renamed Ervia as part of the organisation's transformation from an energy company to a multi-utility company, responsible for strategic national gas and water services and related infrastructure.
+Responsibility for the natural gas pipeline infrastructure lies with Ervia (formerly Bord Gáis Éireann), a State body, wholly owned by the Government.
+It is a multi-utility company, responsible for strategic national gas and water services and related infrastructure.

-Gaslink is the independent system operator with responsibility for developing, maintaining and operating the natural gas transportation system in Ireland.
-Bord Gáis Networks (a division of Ervia) carries out work and provides services on Gaslink's behalf with regard to the natural gas transmission and distribution networks.
-Gas is brought from the gas fields off the coast of Cork, and from the North Sea gas fields through sub-sea interconnector pipelines.
+Gas Networks Ireland (formerly Bord Gáis Networks) is a division of Ervia and has responsibility for developing, maintaining and operating the natural gas transmission and distribution networks.
+Gas is brought from gas fields off the coast, and from the North Sea gas fields through sub-sea interconnector pipelines.
 Natural gas is then transported through pipelines aroundt the country and is available in most towns and cities.
 You can view the towns and cities with natural gas services on its website.

-Bord Gáis Networks connects all customers to its network regardless of which gas supply company you use.
+Gas Networks Ireland connects all customers to its network regardless of which gas supply company you use.
 You can find out how to get connected and the costs involved here.

 It also provides site works services to customers who wish to have their gas connection altered in some way.
 There is more information on site work services and associated charges here.

-Bord Gáis Networks is responsible for all gas network safety and maintenance.
+Gas Networks Ireland is responsible for all gas network safety and maintenance.
 It carries out regular safety awareness promotions each year to highlight the key issues concerning natural gas and safety to both natural gas customers and to the general public.
 Its safety campaigns include:

 It also operates a 24 hour emergency service line Lo-Call 1850 205 050 which you should contact if you smell gas and suspect that gas is escaping.

-Bord Gáis Networks installs and reads the meters that measure the gas used in any premises.
-Three times a year, a Bord Gáis Networks meter reader will call to your home to record the amount of gas used since the meter was last read.
+Gas Networks Ireland installs and reads the meters that measure the gas used in any premises.
+Three times a year, a Gas Networks Ireland meter reader will call to your home to record the amount of gas used since the meter was last read.
 These meter readings are then passed to your natural gas supplier, who uses the information to prepare your gas bill.